chvlpont/airbnb-clone-luxestay/README.md

 Other Tools:
 Context API

-Note Product descriptions and images are borrowed from Google and may not be used without permission.
+Note Product images are borrowed from Google and may not be used without permission.